How to Become a Massage Therapist in NC

 A career in massage isn't for everyone.
 It's hard work, physically, mentally, and emotionally.

 Don't believe it when someone tells you it's easy!
 You're dealing with people one-on-one every day.
-It can be messy, stinky, disgusting, demanding, and more, yet beautiful, exhilarating, and satisfying at the same time.
+It can be messy, stinky, disgusting, and demanding, yet beautiful, exhilarating, and satisfying at the same time.
 And don't get into massage thinking you're going to make a ton of money.
 Some massage schools tell students this, and they come out of massage school with unrealistic expectations.
 It IS possible to make a good living doing massage, but it can take a while.
 Setting up a massage therapy practice with all the licenses, equipment, and other fees can be overwhelming, especially if you have student debt to deal with as well.
 Finding a veteran massage therapist to talk to and mentor you would be invaluable, and I highly recommend it.
 Find someone whose work you admire or enjoy and who has a thriving full-time practice.

 The internet is full of information and can be overwhelming at times.
 I hope my blog simplified becoming a massage therapist process and helped you make an informed decision.
 If you decide to pursue this career, I'm so excited for you!
 When you've graduated and looking for continuing education hours, consider ashiatsu barefoot massage training.
 I've taught students right out of the classroom and veterans that have been in the business for years.
 I wish I had learned ashiatsu sooner, but I'm glad I found it when I did!
 We also hire massage therapists interested in learning barefoot massage at our massage studio Bull City Soles.
-Best wishes on your journey.
+Best wishes on your journey whatever direction you choose!